 Little People® are durable, long-lasting, and offer a great opportunity for creative play.
-The Animal Friends Farm comes with a farmer, a few animals, and makes sounds when you open the doors and gates.
+The Animal Friends Farm comes with a farmer and a few animals that make sounds when you open the doors and gates.
 Even the youngest toddlers will enjoy the tactile activities this playset offers while older children can be more imaginative or sing songs and engage in other ways.

 Best Preschool Toys

-To move into these new stages, we recommend:
+To move into these new stages, here are some educational preschool toys we recommend:

 Rainbow Counting Bears

 With six sorting cups, tongs, dice, and 60 brightly colored bears, the Rainbow Counting Bears set is pretty much limitless fun.
-You can use them for sorting, stacking, and counting, teaching colors, or let your child take them in the bath tub since they are hard plastic.
+You can use them for sorting, stacking, and counting, teaching colors or letting your child take them in the bathtub since they are hard plastic.
 We wouldn’t recommend these for children younger than three due to choking concerns, but for preschoolers, this is fantastic.

 BusyTown Eye Found It Board Game

-With a six foot long game board, the BusyTown Eye Found It hidden picture game is fun, encourages team work, and slowing down to observe and see what they can find.
-The BusyTown theme is cheerful, brightly colored, and offers plenty of replay value
+With a six-foot-long game board, the BusyTown Eye Found It hidden picture game is fun, encourages teamwork, and slowing down to observe and see what they can find.
+The BusyTown theme is cheerful, and brightly colored, and offers plenty of replay value

 Schedule a Tour at Our Preschool in Raleigh